apache/beam/website/www/site/content/en/documentation/transforms/python/elementwise/enrichment.md

 ## Examples

-The following examples demonstrates how to create a pipeline that use the enrichment transform to enrich data from external services.
+The following examples demonstrate how to create a pipeline that use the enrichment transform to enrich data from external services.

 {{< table >}}
 | Service                            | Example                                                                                                                                                                      |